andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 }
 ```

 The `.tsx` extension indicates that the file contains TypeScript and JSX code.
 Actually these are the languages used by Stencil to define the component.
 A Stencil component is a TypeScript class, `MyRatingComponent` in the example, that implements a `render()` method.
 This class is decorated by the `@Component` decorator, previously imported from the `stencil/core` module.
 This decorator allows to define some meta-data about the component itself.
 In particular we defined the tag name that will be associated with the component.
-This means that you will use the `<my-rating></my-rating>` tag to put this component inside a HTML page.
+This means that you will use the `<my-rating></my-rating>` element to put this component inside a HTML page.
 We also defined the CSS file containing styling settings for the component via the `styleUrl` property.
 The last property, `shadow`, isolates the internal component DOM and styles so that it is shielded by name conflicts and accidental collisions.
-This feature should be granted by the Web Component's Shadow DOM.
+This feature should be granted by the [Web Component's Shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom).
 Anyway, if the browser doesn't support it, a polyfill will be used.

 The `render()` method describes the component's appearance by using JSX expressions.
 In our example the component's markup consists of a sequence of six span HTML elements: three of them contain the HTML entity for the full star (`&#x2605;`) and the other three contain the code for the empty star (`&#x2606;`).